 The Canada Council for the Arts distributes payments to over 18,000 Canadian authors annually through the Public Lending Right (PLR) Program as compensation for free public access to their books in Canadian public libraries.

-The Canada Council works with the expertise of a permanent advisory board, known as the Public Lending Right Commission, to define the program’s criteria and promote the program among eligible authors, illustrators and translators.
+The Canada Council works with the expertise of a permanent advisory board, known as the Public Lending Right Commission, to define the program’s criteria and promote the program among eligible authors, illustrators, narrators and translators.

 The Public Lending Right Commission is made up of writers, translators, librarians and publishers.
 The Commission also includes non-voting representatives from the Department of Canadian Heritage, the Canada Council for the Arts, Library and Archives Canada, and Bibliothèque et Archives nationales du Québec.

-Eligible work includes original writing, translation, illustration, and photography contained in library books across a range of literary and scholarly genres.
+Over 18,000 Canadian authors are compensated annually from the Public Lending Right through direct payments ranging from $50 to $4,500 a year.
+Eligible work includes original writing, translation, illustration, narration and photography contained in library books across a range of literary and scholarly genres.

 The Public Lending Right Program is open to Canadian authors who meet the program’s eligibility criteria.
 To register, authors must complete and mail in the registration form available from the Public Lending Right website during the annual registration period (15 February to 1 May).